budzianowski/multiwoz/data/MultiWOZ_2.2/README.md

 {
   "slots": [
     {
-      "slot": Slot name string.
+      "slot": "Slot name string.",
-      "copy_from": The slot to copy from.
+      "copy_from": "The slot to copy from.",
-      "value": A list of slot values being .
-It corresponds to the state values of the "copy_from" slot.
+      "value": "A list of slot values being .
+It corresponds to the state values of the 'copy_from' slot."
     }
   ]
 }